Clive4216/Jenkins2/README.md

-Done By Clive & Mark.
+Done By Clive & Mark